1 million children leave behind lives, friends in Ukraine

 Ukrainian President Volodymyr Zelenskyy called the attack “frank, undisguised terror.”

-Even though she’s only 10, the precocious Annamaria, now a refugee, already knows she wants to be an actress in the United States, and is proud of speaking English at a high level.
+Even though she’s only 10, the precocious Annamaria already knows she wants to be an actress in the United States, and is proud of speaking English so well.

 “I want to be an actress in USA and English is a very popular language,” she said.
 “A big percent of people in the world know it and it’s very easy to speak it in other countries.”

-She and her mother, Viktoria, planned to travel on to Hungary’s capital, Budapest, but didn’t know where they would go after that.
+She and her mother, Viktoria, plan to travel on to Hungary’s capital, Budapest, but don’t know where they will go after that.
 Annamaria said she hoped to visit Disneyland in Paris.

 Once the war ends, she said, she wants to go back to Kharkiv and reconnect with her friends who have been scattered by Russia’s violent invasion.

 “If war stops, I really want to go home because there are my friends, there are beautiful parks, supermarkets, centers, and playgrounds behind my house,” she said.
-“Kharkiv, it’s like a piece of your heart.”

 Follow the AP’s coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine